FelipeRuizGarcia/Learner/aws/learn_aws.md

 ## ` Practice Exam`

+The best official mock test is the official `Practice exam` provide by AWS.

 #### Make the official questions example and the exam guide

 https://aws.amazon.com/certification/certified-solutions-architect-associate/

 https://portal.tutorialsdojo.com/courses/aws-certified-solutions-architect-associate-practice-exams/

+The Digital Cloud Platform and the acloudguru also provide practice exam, but in my experience, the best and more similar to the real test is the Digital Cloud Platform.

 ## ` How to book the exam and request the 30 minutes accommodation request`